-Here’s what Frontiers in Pharmacology says about its anti-inflammatory and immunomodulatory effects and other health benefits: “In China, Korea, and Japan, a decoction of the dried root without bark of Paeonia lactiflora Pall. has been used in the treatment of rheumatoid arthritis, systemic lupus erythematosus, hepatitis, dysmenorrhea, muscle cramping and spasms, and fever for more than 1,200 years.
+Here’s what a study published in Frontiers in Pharmacology says about its anti-inflammatory and immunomodulatory effects and other health benefits: “In China, Korea, and Japan, a decoction of the dried root without bark of Paeonia lactiflora Pall. has been used in the treatment of rheumatoid arthritis, systemic lupus erythematosus, hepatitis, dysmenorrhea, muscle cramping and spasms, and fever for more than 2,000 years.

 “[A water/ethanol extract of the root known as total glucosides of peony (TGP)] exerts anti-inflammatory effects by inhibiting the production of inflammatory mediators. … TGP was also reported to have protective effects of cells against oxidative stress. … The anti-inflammatory and immunomodulatory effects of TGP provide the therapeutic basis in the treatment of autoimmune diseases, such as rheumatoid arthritis and systemic lupus erythematosus.”

-You can read more scientific studies at the NIH website.
+You can read more scientific studies at the National Center for Biotechnology Information (NCBI) website.

 Can you describe the plant?